JoonHyeok-hozy-Kim/ai_paper_study/notes/lsa.md

 #### Concept) A Problem in current information retrieval methods
 * (words that searchers use often) $\neq$ (words indexed by the information searchers seek)
-  * Two Sides in this issue
+  * 2 concepts in this issue
     1. Synonymy
        * Meaning)
          * There are many ways to refer to the same object.